General DefinitionAny part of an estate not effectively disposed of by will passes by intestate succession to heirs. Sec. 31-2-101.

 A holographic will one in which the signature and all material provisions are in the handwriting.
 At admission to probate, the testator's handwriting must be proved by two witnesses.
 Sec.
 32-1-105.

 A nuncupative will may be made only by a person in imminent peril of death and is valid only if the testator died as a result of the impending peril.
-The will must be declared to be the testator's will by the testator before two disinterested witnesses, reduced top writing by a witness within one year of the declaration and submitted for probate within six months after the death of the testator.
+The will must be declared to be the testator's will by the testator before two disinterested witnesses, reduced to writing by or under the direction of a witness within 30 days of the declaration and submitted for probate within six months after the death of the testator.
 Sec.
 32-1-106.

 ModificationsA will or any part of a will maybe revoked by the creation of a subsequent will that revokes the prior will or part expressly or by inconsistency.
 A will may also be revoked by being burned, torn, cancelled, obliterated or destroyed, with the intent and purpose of revoking it.
 In addition, the subsequent marriage and the birth of a child of the testator revokes the previously drafted will.
 Sec.
 32-1-201.